Corpus Christi College

 Alongside my PhD, I am working on the literary and artistic conceits of Matthew Paris' 'Estoire de Seint Aedward le Rei'.

-With funding from the Paul Mellon Centre for Studies in British Art, I am running the 'Digital Pilgrim Project' in collaboration with the British Museum.
+With funding from the Paul Mellon Centre for Studies in British Art, I am working on the 'Digital Pilgrim Project'.
 We are digitising the collection of medieval pilgrim souvenirs and secular badges at the British Museum, as well as 3D-imaging a choice selection for the Museum's Sketchfab account.
 It is enabling us to explore the enhancing potential of digitisation and 3D-imaging for the accessibility of large collections of small objects.